Learn / Blog / Article

 Customer feedback questions to measure the customer experience

 Proactively promoting customer success is a key factor in maintaining strong customer retention and satisfaction levels.
-The concept of “a good customer experience” can look a bit intangible and difficult to measure—and this is exactly where the next three questions come in.
+The concept of “a good customer experience” can seem a bit intangible and difficult to measure—and this is exactly where the next three customer satisfaction questions come in.

-25. Net Promoter Score (NPS): how likely are you to recommend our products?
+25. Net Promoter Score® (NPS): how likely are you to recommend our [product/service]?

 Studies have shown that customers’ willingness or reluctance to recommend your product to friends and family is an excellent indicator of their level of satisfaction.

-Ask customers to rank, on a scale of 0-10, how likely they are to recommend your products.
+Ask customers to rank, on a rating scale of 0–10, how likely they are to recommend your products.
 This information will allow you to calculate your customers’ Net Promoter Score®, or NPS, which is particularly helpful when you want to improve customer loyalty.

-26. Customer Satisfaction (CSAT): how satisfied are you with our product/services?
+26. Customer Satisfaction (CSAT): how satisfied are you with our [product/service]?

-27. Customer Effort Score (CES): how easy did (organization) make it for you to solve your issue?
+27. Customer Effort Score (CES): how easy did [feature/process] make it for you to solve your issue?

-In general, customers want to spend the least amount of effort when completing a task or solve a problem.
-When you ask them to score how much effort it took to complete a task/solve an issue, you can expose pain points along the customer journey and get a clear picture of where to improve your processes moving forward.
+In general, customers want to spend the least amount of effort when completing a task or solving a problem.
+When you ask them to score how much effort it took to complete a task or solve an issue, you can expose pain points along the customer journey and get a clear picture of where to improve your processes moving forward.

 One final question

-At the end of multiple-question surveys, we like to add one final bonus question.
+At the end of multiple-question surveys, we like to add one final follow-up question.

 28. Is there anything you’d like to add?